RafaelAdamRamos/TradutorRuby/README.md

  ├── README.md
  └── translatorRuby.rb

-## Contribuição
+## Contribution
-Sinta-se à vontade para abrir issues ou enviar pull requests!
+Feel free to open issues or submit pull requests!

-## Licença
+## License
-Este projeto está sob a licença MIT.
+This project is licensed under the MIT License.